 Abingdon Prep School is committed to ensuring all pupils, whatever their individual learning profile, are supported throughout their time at School in order for them to thrive academically.

 Our dedicated Learning Support Department works closely with parents and teachers to encourage joined up support between the home and school environments.
 This helps to ensure the strengths of each pupil are understood, and their needs met, during their time at Abingdon Prep School.

-Our Head of Learning Support and specialist teachers work closely with form and subject teachers to provide strategies in class to assist with specific needs.
-Small group work out of the class is also provided by teachers and teaching assistants to target specific skills.
-Additionally, one to one support from a specialist teacher is available and can be recommended for intensive input from Year 2 onwards.
+Integral to this approach is the early identification of, and assistance with, any barriers to learning.
+Children can be referred to the Learning Support Department by teachers or parents at any time.
+Observations and assessments can be carried out by the Head of Learning Support and specialist teachers who work closely with form and subject teachers to provide understanding, support and strategies to assist with a pupil’s specific needs.
+In addition, small group work, out of class, can be provided to target certain skills; and one to one intensive support from a specialist teacher can be available from Year 2 onwards.

 Further information: SEND and Learning Support policy